 - A medical statement signed by a physician within the last 12 months.

-If you are solely interested in doing your IDC, not in getting additional skills through an internship with Marine Conservation Philippines either preceding the IDC, after the IDC or both before and after, we can still help you.
+If you are solely interested in doing your IDC, not in getting additional skills through an internship with Marine Conservation Philippines either before or after the IDC (or both before and after,) we can still help you.
 And you in turn can make the money you pay work for marine conservation!
-In this case, we will sort your accommodation outside of MCP, so make things easier and more streamlined for you.
+In this case, we will sort your accommodation outside of MCP, to make things easier and more streamlined for you.

 Advanced and Rescue certification